Grapple 5e (Updated for the 2024 Rules)

 Escaping Grapples in 5e

-If you find yourself on the wrong side of a grapple, there are a couple ways you can escape unscathed:
+If you find yourself on the wrong side of a grapple, there are a couple of ways you can escape unscathed:

-• Blast your opponent away: Using a spell like thunderwave forcibly moves your opponent, thereby breaking their hold on you.
+• Blast your opponent away: Using a spell like Thunderwave forcibly moves your opponent, thereby breaking their hold on you.

 Grapple With Your Decision

-Grappling in 5e, though seemingly a simple mechanic, adds a layer of depth to combat encounters in D&D. It can be a gamechanger when utilized correctly, turning the tide of a battle and providing strategic opportunities for the entire party.
+Grappling in 5e, though seemingly a simple mechanic, adds a layer of depth to combat encounters in D&D. It can be a game-changer when utilized correctly, turning the tide of a battle and providing strategic opportunities for the entire party.
 So, next time you find yourself in the heat of battle, don’t hesitate to grab your opponent, take them to the mat, and lay the old ground and pound into them!

 Mike Bernier